Schoolboy Q: 2006–2009: Career beginnings

 Hanley has said he wrote his first verse when he was 16, but was not serious about music until he was 21.
-Music became his way of expressing himself.
 In 2006, he began to work with Top Dawg Entertainment (TDE), a Carson-based independent record label, recording at their studio House of Pain and collaborating with their artists.
 His first time at TDE's studio, Hanley worked with his soon to be Black Hippy cohorts Jay Rock and Ab-Soul.
 This eventually led to Hanley signing a recording contract with TDE.
 On July 29, 2008, Hanley released his first mixtape titled Schoolboy Turned Hustla, with G.E.D.
 Inc., the same imprint that helped launch the career of fellow West Coast rapper Tyga, with whom Schoolboy Q worked with early in their respective careers.
 After the release of Schoolboy Turned Hustla, he signed a deal with Top Dawg Entertainment in 2009, where he later formed Black Hippy, with fellow label-mates and frequent collaborators, Kendrick Lamar, Jay Rock and Ab-Soul.

 In 2009, Hanley was involved in a short-lived rivalry with fellow West Coast rapper 40 Glocc.
 Hanley released a diss track titled "Ezell (40 Glocc Killa)", where he questions 40 Glocc's gang-banging.
 Hanley later stated in a video interview as to why they were beefing: "He made some false statements about my boy, Tyga, that's my little brother.
 He did a lot of fake stuff with Wayne, a lot of lies, rumors and childish shit that I really didn't like, and I really felt disrespected by this clown saying all this shit so I just had to like air it out".
 He went on to say "It's over with, I did what I did, I said what I said and I won't diss him no more, because it's obvious he ain't on my level...so why categorize myself with a loser?".
 Hanley released Gangsta & Soul, his second mixtape on May 14, 2009, which included the aforementioned diss track.
 The mixtape was his first official project with Top Dawg Entertainment, which presented the mixtape alongside G.E.D.
 Inc.